-The term "privileged access" has become a hot topic as of late.
-For the first time in history, the Verizon Data Breach Investigations Report actually included privileged access as its own section in the report with some not so surprising results.
-Couple of interesting nuggets from the reports were:
+Privileged access has become a hot topic recently.
+For the first time ever, the Verizon Data Breach Investigations Report actually included privileged access as its own section in the report with some not so surprising results.
+Below are a couple of interesting takeaways from the report:

-- Weak or common passwords were the cause of 63% of all breaches
+- Weak or common passwords were the cause of 63 percent of all breaches

-- 53% of the breaches were due to the misuse of privileged accounts
+- 53 percent of the breaches were due to the misuse of privileged accounts

 Local Admin Accounts